markmoxon/c64-elite-flicker-free/README.md

 * The [`elite-flicker-free.asm`](src/elite-flicker-free.asm) file is assembled by BeebAsm and produces a number of binary files.
 These contain the bulk of the code that implements the flicker-free algorithm.
 These code blocks are saved as binary files that are ready to be injected into the game binary to implement the patch.

-* The [`elite-modify.py`](src/elite-modify.py) script modifies the game binary and applies the patch.
+* The [`elite-modify.py`](src/elite-modify.py) script modifies the game binaries and applies the patch.
 It does this by:

-  * Loading the main binary into memory
+  * Loading each binary into memory (gma4, gma5 and gma6)
   * Decrypting it
   * Patching it by injecting the output from BeebAsm and making a number of other modifications to the code
   * Encrypting the modified code
   * Saving out the encrypted and modified binary
   * Disabling any copy protection from the original disk

-The commentary in these files is best read alongside the code changes, which are described in detail in the article on [backporting the flicker-free algorithm](https://www.bbcelite.com/deep_dives/backporting_the_flicker-free_algorithm.html).
+The commentary in these files is best read alongside the code changes, which are described in the article on [technical information for flicker-free Elite](https://www.bbcelite.com/hacks/flicker-free_elite_technical_information.html).

 ### Patching the Commodore Plus/4 version